Suhas-Koheda/Vakya/README.md

 # Vakya — Screenshot Intelligence (Cross-Platform Checklist)

+Vakya is a cross-platform application for Android and iOS that intelligently processes screenshots.
+Users can share or import screenshots into the app, which then extracts text, summarizes the content, classifies it as a task, idea, or note, and optionally extracts a date.
+This structured information is then saved as a note, turning ephemeral screenshots into actionable information.
+The core logic is shared between platforms, with platform-specific implementations for UI and screenshot import.

 > **Important constraint (locked):**
 > ❌ No automatic screenshot detection
 > ✅ User-driven screenshot import / share